 When Pat Riley replaced Josh Richardson with Jimmy Butler it was one of those Riles moves that was brilliant on one end and uh-oh on the other.
 With Richardson as the top dog, the Heat were never going anywhere.
 Richardson is a good player but not a star.
 He can’t carry a team offensively and it only highlighted how particularly anemic the Heat were on offense.
 They didn’t have elite talent and their record was based on their defensive chops, their toughness, and how gritty they were.
-They do it all on hustle and want-to.
+Before Jimmy, they did it all on hustle and want-to and Erik Spoelstra genius.

-Adding Jimmy Butler changes everything.
+Adding Jimmy Butler changed everything.
 Butler is a talented scorer.
 He has averaged at least 20 ppg for every team he’s played for the past five years, except when he was traded to the loaded Sixers and then he averaged 19 points.
 He’s a solid rebounder for a wing player, he moves the ball more than you think, he’s efficient, and his 3-ball is serviceable.
 His defense is overrated but he does give effort and he plays hard every single possession.
-For the past five seasons, he’s posted a PER above 20.0.
-Last season, Butler made 41% of his threes in the 4th, reminding everyone what a clutch player he is.
+For the past six seasons, he’s posted a PER above 20.0 and four seasons in a row his offensive rating has been over 120.

-But Butler brings his baggage too.
-His rough rider personality grates at times.
-He is known for throwing teammates and coaches under the bus because, as he puts it, he wants to win.
-It is the only thing he is focused on but there is a way to win that doesn’t involve putting down teammates who don’t work as hard, are beneath you, are struggling and/or refuse to give you the ball.
+But Butler brought his baggage too.
+His perception as a rough rider personality grated at times.
+Pre-Miami he was known for throwing teammates and coaches under the bus because, as he put it, he wanted to win.
+It was the only thing he focused on but there is a way to win that doesn’t involve putting down teammates who don’t work as hard, are beneath you, are struggling, and/or refuse to give you the ball.

-The Heat are Butler’s fouth team in three years.
+The Heat are Butler’s fourth team in four years.
 He got paid.
-But now, what?
-He has never been a leader.
-And yet, Butler is exactly who and what the Heat need: a pure scorer.
+Forget what you think you know, Butler was exactly who and what the Heat needed: a pure scorer.
 A go-to wing performer.
 A pressure player.
-A hard nosed competitor.
-As tough and gritty as the Heat are, they haven’t been able to solve the star player conundrum.
+A hard-nosed competitor.
+And he journals at least once a day.
+He has the Heat two wins away from a title because as tough and gritty as the Heat were, they hadn’t been able to solve the star player conundrum until now.
 You can scheme until your fingers turn blue but if you don’t have the talent to consistently put the ball in the hole, trouble is coming.